merely-useful/py-rse/chapters/chapter-abstracts.md

 While the core of programming languages are useful on their own, much of a language's value is added by community-contributed packages with domain-specific functionality.
-The most popular way to build packages in Python, is by using `setuptools`.
+The most popular way to build packages in Python is by using `setuptools`.
 This involves creating a directory named `mypackage` containing a `setup.py` script